falkaer/the-guide/m3_types/s3_bitwise_operations.md

 # Bitwise Operations
+Bitwise operations are operations we do on individual bits of integers.
+In general, doing bitwise operations on floats are frowned upon, if not undefined behavior.
+Doing individual bit operations allows us to squeeze lots of data into very little space which means we can keep more data cached.
+As we'll see later on, bitwise operations pose an alternative to standard binary operations such as && and ||, which is a huge boon when optimizing code with [branchless programming][3].

 After that little aside, let's get back to a more direct description of how we work with types.
 We don't just have the mathematical operators which we can use on integers and floats, taken directly from mathematics, like *, /, +, -, %, but we can operate directly on the bits themselves, which